 Negative Reviews and Complaints:

 - No categorization of services or classes: TimeCenter treats all services and classes as uncategorized and equal, presenting them in a simple list.
-This could be overwhelming or tiring for clients as well as staff trying to book appointments.
+This could be overwhelming or tiring for clients as well as for staff trying to book appointments.

 - No branding or site customization: There is no way to make the customer scheduling page your own.